Tiwari-Ankush/KumarK/DSA/05-step-4-beginner-proDSA/02-binary search/theory.md

 -> Upper Bound (x) = Returns index of the number which is just greater than x and as close as possible to x.

+intuative approach:
+_Lower Bound (First Occurrence):

+Initialize low and high pointers to the start and end of the array.
+While low is less than or equal to high:
+Calculate mid.
+If the element at mid is less than the target, update low to mid + 1.
+If the element at mid is greater than or equal to the target, update high to mid - 1.
+If the element at mid equals the target, store mid and update high to mid - 1.
+Return the stored index.
+Upper Bound (Last Occurrence):

+Initialize low and high pointers to the start and end of the array.
+While low is less than or equal to high:
+Calculate mid.
+If the element at mid is less than or equal to the target, update low to mid + 1.
+If the element at mid is greater than the target, update high to mid - 1.
+If the element at mid equals the target, store mid and update low to mid + 1.
+Return the stored index._

 java code
 ```
 public class Main {